jjosef/weather-app/README.md

 [prettier](https://prettier.io/) I like prettier.
 It is opinionated but I enjoy it and works well with Code and TypeScript.

+[msw](https://www.npmjs.com/package/msw) This is a pretty great tool for mocking service calls without having to actually mock your "fetch" or other libraries that handle calls.
+Super useful in testing.

+[husky](https://typicode.github.io/husky/#/) For pre-commit hooks that prevent me from committing broken code and cleaning up my code style.

 # Deploying

 Deploying the app will publish the React app and the backend proxy to a GCP Cloud Run instance via Github Actions.